 This is my contribution to winter photography.
 Even though I do not really enjoy cold weather, sometimes it results in unique landscapes.

 Once again, I went shooting to my favorite place in Montreal (Rene-Levesque Park) which happens to be not far from where I live.
-I setup my tripod and waited for the moment when sun was about to hide below the horizon.
-The light was fairly dynamic and in order to cover entire range I shot series of 9 shots using Magic Lantern firmware add-on.
-I knew that 9 bracketed exposures was total overkill but I just wanted to cover all my bases.
+I setup my tripod and waited for the moment when the sun was about to hide below the horizon.
+The light was fairly dynamic and in order to cover the entire range, I shot a series of 9 shots using Magic Lantern firmware add-on.
+I knew that 9 bracketed exposures were total overkill but I just wanted to cover all my bases.
 The amazing light lasted 3-5 minutes at most and then it became ordinary and dull.

 Because of the dynamic light and variety of details and textures in my composition, I was planning to merge bracketed shots to HDR using Photomatix.
-Normally, Photomatix does the great job to emphasize details and textures but in this case I just could not get it right in Photomatix.
-If you check image on the left, this is the best result I managed to achieve and I was not happy with it.
+Normally, Photomatix does a great job of emphasizing details and textures but in this case, I just could not get it right in Photomatix.
+If you check the image on the left, this is the best result I managed to achieve and I was not happy with it.
 The final image looks too contrasted and “cold”.

 I picked only 3 shots (-2, -1, 0) and blended them together in Photoshop using transparency masks (for more details check my Review: “The Art of Digital Blending”).

 Deconstructing Featured Photo